What is Finger Feeding?

 How can I clean the tubes?

 While commercially made supplementers are made to withstand sterilising—disposable feeding tubes from a homemade system are not intended for reusing in this way and won’t stand up to boiling or steam sterilisation.
-See Homemade Supplemental Nursing System for cleaning information—tubes can be rinsed out straight after use by using a syringe in the end-cap to push cooled, previously boiled, water through the tube several times to remove milk.9 Some authors advocate flushing the tubes through with hot soapy water after removing the visible milk, and finally rinsing well.10 Residual water can be forced out of the tube by shaking the tube in a lasso action.
-Some mothers store washed tubes in a refrigerator between uses.
-Instructions for cleaning commercial devices will be supplied with the equipment or online e.g. see How Do I Clean the Hazelbaker™ FingerFeeder?
+Instead cleaning relies on thorough rinsing and flushing of the tubes straight after use.
+A syringe in the end-cap can be used to push cooled, previously boiled, water through the tube at least three times to remove milk11 and then tubes should be replaced regularly (see below).
+Some authors advocate flushing the tubes through with hot soapy water after removing the visible milk with cold water, and finally rinsing well.12 Residual water can be forced out of the tube by shaking the tube in a lasso action.
+The Royal Women’s Hospital recommends storing washed tubes in a sealed container in a refrigerator between uses.

 Replace tubes regularly